List of directors of the National Museum of Brazil

 Document of the First Congregation of the National Museum, under the presidency of Friar Custódio Alves Serrão, on March 1, 1842.

 Visit of Marie Curie and her daughter, Irene Joliot-Curie, to the National Museum of Rio de Janeiro on August 2, 1926.
 Marie Curie (seated) is portrayed and, standing from left to right: Alípio de Miranda; Alípio de Miranda; unidentified man; Hermillo Bourguy de Mendonça; Heloísa Alberto Torres (the first woman director of the National Museum); Alberto Betim Paes Leme (director of the National Museum); Irene Joliot-Curie; and Bertha Lutz.

 Induction of Luís de Castro Faria as director of the National Museum in 1964.

 This is a list of directors of the National Museum of Brazil.
-The Nacional Museum is one of Brazil's scientific institutions.
+The National Museum is one of Brazil's scientific institutions.